Aravind0106/TheaterSeater/README.md

 2. Children-->TheaterSeaterCommonObjects, TheaterSeaterData, TheaterSeaterService, TheaterSeaterRest,
            TheaterSeaterWeb,TheaterSeaterInterfaces

-BELOW IS THE TECHNOLOGY STACK TRACE:
+BELOW IS THE TECHNOLOGY STACK:
 ---------------------------------
 1. Spring 3.0.5(Annotation based) is Used for Dependency Injection
 2. Mockito and Spring test frameworks are used for testing JUNIT